vegaprotocol/specs/interface/0000-WALL-wallet.md

 - can see transactions that were rejected by the wallet user (me)
 - (for tainted keys) there is a record of attempts to use a tainted key (these did not prompt the user, but allows a user to change permissions)

-..
-So that I can see what has happened and when
+.. so that I can see what has happened and when

 ## Single key transaction
 when looking at a specific transaction..